learn-co-curriculum/dsc-standard-normal-distribution/README.md

 Standardization applies a $z$-score calculation, as shown above, on each element of the distribution.
 The output of this process is a **z-distribution** or a **standard normal distribution**.
 <img src="images/flow.png" width=600>

 Let's look at a quick example.
 First, we'll randomly generate two normal distributions with different means and standard deviations.
 Let's generate 1000 observations for each.
-Next, we'll use Seaborn to plot the results.
+Next, we'll use `seaborn` to plot the results.

 ```python